My Edwardian Townhouse Kitchen.

 After considering all the various floor covering options, we finally decided upon Forbo Marmoleum for its natural bactericidal properties and ease of cleaning.
 It is also very tough, does not become a skating rink if wet and copes with my springer spaniels.
 Flooring specialists Flooring & Tile Centre fitted the floor tiles.

 The entire kitchen was covered in 50cm sq tiles in the colour 'Butter' and the hall received a little bit extra treatment with a border in the colour 'Brick'.
-I have found it really useful to have a continous flooring throughout the hall and kitchen, as sweeping and cleaning is quick and easy.
+I have found it really useful to have a continuous flooring throughout the hall and kitchen, as sweeping and cleaning is quick and easy.
 The border naturally defines the two areas and picks up the red diamonds in the stained glass and the teak stained woodwork.
 As you can see, the old floor in hand painted black and white geometric design had seen better days.

 The day after the floor was finished, the granite worktop arrived.
 It was cut and installed by local company Stone Cladding International Limited.
 We chose 'Giallo Veneziano' for its warmth and interesting pattern, which coordinated with the flooring, wall and cupboard paints and wood stains.
 They also fitted the upstands, which was chosen in preference to tiles.
 Tiling would have been too busy a pattern next to the granite and would only have detracted from its character.